nus-cs2103-AY2122S2/tp/docs/team/albertsutz.md

 * **Community**
   * Contributed to submitting issues to other team which can be found [here](https://github.com/albertsutz/ped) Notice that the issues submitted often contains multiple bugs in 1 issue.
+* **Effort**
+  * The new features that I have implemented took a lot of effort and are essential to the application.
+This is because my implementation deals with basic commands that can make or break the application.
+With each command come careful planning and comprehensive manual testing to make sure that the code does not break.
+Furthermore, as most of my implementation deals with new `Entry` type (`Event` and `Company`), they are not easily copy-pasted from any sources.
+  * These testing are made exactly to make sure that the tests were accurate and covered a lot of the functions.
+In particular, from this testing, there were some medium level bugs found which would be detrimental to the application.
+  * The added `Predicate`, in particular `CompanyContainsKeywordsPredicate`, `EventContainsKeywordsPredicate`, and `PersonContainsKeywordsPredicate` bundles multiple `Predicate` together.
+The design also make sure that all `find` commands are extendable when the `Entry`'s attribute are changed.